Frequently Asked Questions

 We bake our bread in our home in Bentonville.

 What baking equipment do you use?

-We are currently baking out of a Rofco B40 after spending the better part of three years producing 20-40 loaves using cast irons and mostly our home oven.
+We are currently baking out of a Simply Bread Oven, preceded by a Rofco, and before that, spending the better part of three years producing 20-40 loaves using cast irons in our home oven.
 We use a home fridge to cold proof our bread, and a Doyon mixer to mix up bagels, pretzels, and cinnamon rolls when we make them.